*If you’d like a little more information on making your own homemade lip balm, a Video Tutorial is provided at the end of this post*

 Once the wax is completely melted, add in 1 Tbsp.
 Coconut Oil and 1/2 Tbsp.
 Shea Butter.
 These two ingredients will start to melt in the hot wax, but you’ll need to microwave for a little bit (10-20 seconds) in order for them to completely melt.

-Once the mixture is completely melted, add in 10 drops of Peppermint Essential Oil.
+Once the mixture is completely melted, allow it to cool a bit.
+A lower temperature of the liquid will help enhance the scent of your added essential oil.
+Once slightly cooled, add in 10 drops of Peppermint Essential Oil.
 Stir to combine.

 Allow the lip balm to cool and harden.
 This will only take 10-15 minutes.
 This lip balm is so smooth and nourishing for dry lips; simply apply as needed.